 You might think of gifting your children a monetary inheritance to provide financial support.
 Or perhaps you picture an heirloom that has been in the family for generations.
 Maybe you’re thinking of family traditions you’ve honored together at countless Christmases or Easters.
 You might even be thinking of what could have an impact beyond your immediate family: your faith and values.

-Thanks to you, our donors, the Catholic Community Foundation was able to grant $9.9 million to our community in the 2016 fiscal year.
-These grants are not possible without your support, and we are grateful to you.
-As you consider your charitable gifts for the end of this taxable year, please keep […]
+Thanks to you, the Catholic Community Foundation of Minnesota (CCF) was able to grant more than $24M to our community in the 2023 fiscal year.
+This is only possible with your support.
+We are so grateful to you.
+As we head into the holiday season and you consider your charitable giving for the end of this taxable year, please keep […]